scalessec/Toast-Swift/README.markdown

 Compatibility
 ------------------
-Version `1.1.0` and later requires Swift 2.2 and Xcode 7.3. `1.0.0` can be used with Swift 2.1 and earlier versions of Xcode.
+Version `2.0.0` and later requires Swift 3 and Xcode 8.
+Versions `1.1.0` - `1.5.0` require Swift 2.2 and Xcode 7.3.
+Version `1.0.0` can be used with Swift 2.1 and earlier versions of Xcode.

 MIT License
 -----------
-    Copyright (c) 2015 Charles Scalesse.
+    Copyright (c) 2016 Charles Scalesse.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the